mstorresh/HEPData_YAML/README.md

 # HEPData_YAML
-The purpose of the project is to provide some macros to convert a .txt file to a .yaml file, as well as to show how to create the submission.yaml file needed for the HEPData repository to read the files and organize them.
+The purpose of the project is to provide some macros to convert a .txt file into a .yaml file, as well as to show how to create the submission.yaml file needed for the HEPData repository to read the files and organize them.

 # Prerequisites